altaga/Scup-5G/README.md

 <img src="https://i.ibb.co/k6Qsgcm/7.png">

+Only Temp arrives!

 <img src="https://i.ibb.co/pzqPSjR/8.png">

-You can now check various combinations of this.
+You can now check and play with various combinations of this.

 ##### Kendo Components: